22 February 2014

-One alternative theory raised is that this system of writing could have come from Sulus or Tausugs because Sulu was at the height of its civi-cultural as well as politico-economic power in the 1500s.
-In addition, much of ancient Borneo, whom Legazpi attributed as origin of the Tagalog writing form, was inhabited by Suluks in those times.
+One alternative theory raised is that this system of writing could have come from Sulus or Tausugs because Sulu was at the height of its civi-cultural as well as political-economic power in the 1500s.
+In addition, much of ancient Borneo, whom Legazpi attributed as origin of the Tagalog writing form, was inhabited by Tausugs in those times.

-Many historians do not agree with Dean Versoza though.
-Among those opposed was historian/scholar Paul Morrow, who contended that the term Alibata has no connection with the ancient writing system in the archipelago.
+Many historians, however, do not agree with Dean Versoza.
+Among them was historian/scholar Paul Morrow, who contended that the term Alibata has no connection with the ancient writing system in the archipelago.
 To Morrow, Alibata is totally a modern creation and absolutely has no relationship with the Baybayin.

 Spanish priests in the 1500s relied heavily on the Baybayin in their evangelisation of natives.
 Father Francisco Lopez introduced Doctrina Cristiana in Ilocano.
 The book, which was an early record of Roman Catholic catechism, was published in 1621 using the Tagalog form of Baybayin.
-However through Baybayin was slowly abandoned by people until it finally disappeared from use.
+Over time, however, Baybayin was slowly abandoned by people until it finally disappeared from use.

 Tausug historian Samuel K. Tan wrote that one of the first written literatures of Sulus or Tausugs was called Luntar, or Sulu annals.
 Dr. Najeeb M. Saleeby in his book, The Moro Problem, recalled being given access to a library of ancient books by the Sultan of Sulu.
 Most of the the books were religious manuscripts and books on law and magic.
 “There was no book on religion, law, or history in the possession of Datu Ali that I could not get, and the Sultan of Sulu placed his precious Luntar in my hands,” wrote Dr. Saleeby.